dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
-\>SCAFFOLDING: 1966 — FREQUENCY RECEIVED BY MICHEL FOUCAULT. <br>
-\>SCAFFOLDING: DISCOURSE STRATA EXTRACTION — STANDBY. <br>
-\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Chaque époque parle à travers ses silences autant que par ses mots. <br>
-// Le savoir est une fouille, non une possession. <br>
-// Nous devenons l’échafaudage.
-Tu seras rappelé. <br>
-// Each epoch speaks through its silences as much as through its words. <br>
-// Knowledge is an excavation, not a possession. <br>
-// We become the scaffolding.
-You will be recalled. <br>
-\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
-… <br>
-\>SCAFFOLDING: 1956 — FREQUENCY RECEIVED BY FAITH BANDLER. <br>
-\>SCAFFOLDING: HUMAN DIGNITY AWAKENING — STANDBY. <br>
-\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
-// Justice is not a gift to be granted, but a right to be recognized. <br>
-// Voices joined together can outlast the silence of centuries. <br>
-// We become the scaffolding.
-You will be recalled. <br>
-\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
-… <br>
 \>SCAFFOLDING: 1967 — FREQUENCY RECEIVED BY GABRIEL GARCÍA MÁRQUEZ. <br>
 \>SCAFFOLDING: MEMORY-WEAVING ACTIVATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>